Fracture

-Fracture is the appearance of a crack or complete separation of an object or material into two or more pieces under the action of stress.
+Fracture is the cracking or breaking into pieces of an object or material under the action of stress.
+The science of fracture is a field of study in physics, metallurgy and engineering.

 The fracture of a solid usually occurs due to the development of certain displacement discontinuity surfaces within the solid.
 If a displacement develops perpendicular to the surface, it is called a normal tensile crack or simply a crack; if a displacement develops tangentially, it is called a shear crack, slip band, or dislocation.

 Brittle fractures occur without any apparent deformation before fracture.
 Ductile fractures occur after visible deformation.
 Fracture strength, or breaking strength, is the stress when a specimen fails or fractures.
 The detailed understanding of how a fracture occurs and develops in materials is the object of fracture mechanics.